smadalins/bam/README.md

 ## Summary

 The `bam` repository contains automated tests for BAM web page.
+It supports the following browsers:

+- chromium
+- Firefox
+- webkit

+The test are written in TyepeScript and use the Playwright framework for browser automation.
+The tests are organized using the Page Object Model (POM) design pattern, which helps to separate the test logic from the page structure and behavior.

+GH Actions are used to run the tests. `Playwright Test` workflow is used for that.
+Additionally to that the `Verified code changes` workflow is used on every push or pull request to the `main` branch.
+This workflow checks if changes are passing lint and formatting checks.

 ## Setup